Tom Neale: First stay on Suwarrow

 In October 1952 he had an opportunity to book a passage on a ship passing close to Suwarrow, uninhabited since the end of the war.
 The boat dropped him off with two cats and all the supplies he could scrape together on the islet of Anchorage, about a mile long and a few hundred feet wide.
 A hut with water tanks, some books, and a badly damaged boat remained from the habitation by the coast-watchers.
 They had also left wild pigs and chickens on the atoll.
 The pigs were a liability as they destroyed vegetation and made planting a garden impossible; Neale built a hunting stand in a tree and speared the pigs over the course of several months.
 He planted a garden, domesticated the chickens, and repaired the boat.
 For the most part he lived on fish, crayfish, chicken, eggs, paw-paw, coconut, and breadfruit.

 Ten months after arriving at Suwarrow, Neale had his first visitors: two couples on a yacht, who had been advised of Neale's existence by the British Consul in Tahiti and asked to call in to check on him.
 They stayed a couple of nights.
-The visitors gave Neale a new plan: to rebuild the pier which had been built on Anchorage during the Second World War, but which had been wrecked during a hurricane in 1942.
+The visitors gave Neale a new plan: to rebuild the pier which had been built on Anchorage during the Second World War, but which had been wrecked during a cyclone in 1942.
 It took six months of intermittent hard labour.
 A day after he completed the project, a major storm hit the islet destroying the pier.

 According to his autobiography, in May 1954, Neale injured his back throwing the anchor from his boat.
 He returned to his hut on the opposite side of the atoll with difficulty, and lay semi-paralysed for four days.
 A couple on a yacht arrived at the atoll not knowing of his existence, discovered him in pain, and were able to nurse him back to health.
 They notified the Cook Islands government, who sent a ship that took him back two weeks later.
 However, according to biographers A. H. Helm and W. H. Percival, Neale returned to Rarotonga in July 1954.
 The problem with his back occurred a couple of months after he went back to Suwarrow in 1956.
 Although Neale thought at the time his back problem was a slipped disc, it was actually arthritis.

+Percival and Helm incorrectly reported that he returned to Suwarrow in 1956.
+His diary held by his daughter Stella confirmed that he returned to Rarotonga in 1954.
+He married in June 1956 to a woman, Sarah Haua of Palmerston Island on Rarotonga.